sdxic/epic-netapp-pub/README.md

 ## Part 1: Technology Intro

-## EPIC EMR Review

-Epic is a widely-used electronic health records (EHR) system designed to digitize and streamline healthcare processes, offering comprehensive solutions for medical institutions.
-It provides a unified platform for managing patient records, clinical workflows, and administrative tasks, enhancing communication and coordination among healthcare providers.
-With features like interoperability, decision support, and patient engagement tools, Epic facilitates improved patient care and operational efficiency within healthcare organizations.
-Its widespread adoption has made it a key player in the digital transformation of the healthcare industry.

 ## Day to day management challenges

-Day-to-day management challenges with Epic often revolve around the complexity and scale of the electronic health records (EHR) system.
-Maintaining optimal system performance can be demanding, with the need to handle large volumes of sensitive patient data while ensuring quick access for healthcare providers.
-Upgrades and patches require meticulous planning and execution to minimize disruptions to critical healthcare workflows.
-Additionally, ensuring data security and compliance with regulatory standards poses ongoing challenges, necessitating robust measures to safeguard patient information against potential breaches or unauthorized access.
-Addressing these challenges requires a delicate balance between system optimization, seamless updates, and maintaining a secure and compliant EHR infrastructure.
+Day-to-day management challenges with infrastructure often revolve around complexity and scale.
+Maintaining optimal system performance can be demanding, especially when handling large volumes of sensitive data while ensuring quick access for users.
+Upgrades and patches require meticulous planning and execution to minimize disruptions to critical workflows.
+Additionally, ensuring data security and compliance with regulatory standards poses ongoing challenges, necessitating robust measures to safeguard information against potential breaches or unauthorized access.
+Addressing these challenges requires a delicate balance between system optimization, seamless updates, and maintaining a secure and compliant infrastructure.

 ## Ansible AWX